Kidoz-SDK/kidoz-mobile-sdk/Admob Adapter/Android/README.md

   <img src="https://cdn.kidoz.net/new/sdk/GITHUB_GRAPHICS/Kidoz_SDK_Documentaions/admob_app_ads_txt2.png" />
 </p>

-2. Additionally, it is highly recommended to add the Kidoz app-ads.txt in order to increase the fill-rate of your application, as described [HERE](https://kidoz.net/introappadstext)
+2. Additionally, it is highly recommended to add the Kidoz app-ads.txt in order to increase the fill-rate of your application, as [described here](https://kidoz.net/introappadstext)

 3. Set up $9 CPM for Kidoz, to make sure the requests are being passed to Kidoz.